 All field wiring must comply with local and national fire, safety and electrical codes.
 Power to the unit must be within the operating voltage range indicated on the unit's nameplate.
+On three phase units, phases must be balanced within 2%.
+Properly sized fuses or HACR (Heating, Air-Conditioning, and Refrigeration) circuit breakers must be installed for branch circuit protection.
+See equipment rating plates for proper size.

-Properly sized fuses or HACR circuit breakers must be installed for branch circuit protection.
-See unit nameplate for maximum fuse or breaker size.
-The unit is provided with a concentric knock-out for attaching common trade sizes of conduit; route power supply wiring through this opening.
-Always connect the ground lead to the grounding lug provided in the control box and power leads to the line side of compressor contactor as indicated on the wiring diagram.
-See Fig. 9 and 10 for control box layout.
-See Tables 4-6 for additional electrical data.
+The heat pump units are provided with a concentric knockout in the front right corner post for attaching common trade sizes of conduit.
+Route power supply wiring through this opening.
+Flexible wiring and conduit should be used to isolate vibration and noise from the building structure.
+Be certain to connect the ground lead to the ground lug in the control box.
+Connect the power leads as indicated on the unit wiring diagrams.
+See Fig. 9-20.
+See Table 5 and 6 for additional electrical data.